- Operating Systems Course

-Digits and special characters can also be used to name a file such as myfile!, file-2-1, file_21, 32, etc. are also legal file names.
+Digits and special characters can also be used to name a file, such as myfile, file-2-1, file_21, 32, etc., which are also legal file names.

-In UNIX system, all the above three files are distinct, whereas in MS-DOS, all the above three files are same.
+In a UNIX operating system, each of the aforementioned three files has its own identity, whereas in MS-DOS, each of the aforementioned three files is identical.

-Almost every OS support two-part file names.
-This two part of the file names are separated by period/dot (.).
+Almost every OS supports two-part file names.
+These two parts of the file names are separated by a period or dot (.).